sourcegraph/about/content/blogposts/2022/ranking-in-a-week.md

 Each CSV file (of which there are hundreds of thousands) is an equal-sized shard of results.
 The ranking scores for a single repository may be spread out over multiple files, thus we have to do some clever aggregation on our end to aggregate all of a repo's score.
 Thankfully, we have a [bit of expertise](https://thenewstack.io/how-to-stop-autovacuum-from-sucking-up-your-performance/) and [a bag of tricks](https://docs.sourcegraph.com/dev/background-information/sql/batch_operations) that help us ensure we can consume and aggregate this data without significantly increasing resource requirements on our primary database.

-On October 30th, we [updated the conditions](https://github.com/sourcegraph/sourcegraph/pull/43650) that tells our indexing server when a repository has had a relevant update.
+On October 30th, we [updated the conditions](https://github.com/sourcegraph/sourcegraph/pull/43650) that tell our indexing server when a repository has had a relevant update.
 Before, this method would only return repositories that we know have received a Git push to remote since the last indexing attempt for that repository.
-After, this method will also return repositories for which we have an updated ranking scores.
+After, this method will also return repositories for which we have updated ranking scores.
 This allows us to pack the search indexes such that documents in a repository are ordered by their ranking.

-Although we've covered the bulk of the data pipeline, [other](https://github.com/sourcegraph/sourcegraph/pull/43817) [improvements](https://github.com/sourcegraph/sourcegraph/pull/43943) have [occurred](https://github.com/sourcegraph/sourcegraph/pull/43944), and we continue to iterate on ranking heuristics at every level of the stack (graph construction, PageRank algorithm variants, index-time rank packing of index shards, query-time resorting of search results, etc).
+Although we've covered the bulk of the data pipeline, [other](https://github.com/sourcegraph/sourcegraph/pull/43817) [improvements](https://github.com/sourcegraph/sourcegraph/pull/43943) have [occurred](https://github.com/sourcegraph/sourcegraph/pull/43944), and we continue to iterate on ranking heuristics at every level of the stack (graph construction, PageRank algorithm variants, index-time rank packing of index shards, query-time resorting of search results, etc. ).

 ### Looking to the future